r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/compliance/use-content-search-for-targeted-collections.md

    #########################################################################################################
    # Collect the target email address or SharePoint Url
    $addressOrSite = Read-Host "Enter an email address or a URL for a SharePoint or OneDrive for Business site"
-   # Authenticate with Exchange Online and the Security & Compliance Center (Exchange Online Protection - EOP)
+   # Authenticate with Exchange Online and the Microsoft 365 compliance center (Exchange Online Protection - EOP)
    if ($addressOrSite.IndexOf("@") -ige 0)
    {
       # List the folder Ids for the target mailbox